*IMPORTANT NOTICE* — PLEASE READ (Jan. 23, 2017)

 What are the fees for the DACA renewal application?

-The renewal request costs the same as the initial request: $495.
+The renewal request costs the same as the initial request: $465.
 The cost includes a $380 application fee for Form I-765 (Application for Employment Authorization) and an $85 fee for biometrics (fingerprints and photo).
+[NOTE: The total application fee increased from $465 to $495 as of December 23, 2016.]
 DACA renewal applicants are required to submit new biometrics.
 In very limited circumstances, applicants may be exempted from having to pay the fees.

 Where should I send my DACA renewal application?